djra26111990/Ejercicio-Trainee-OnReady/README.md

-# VainillJS Proyect for Onready test
+# VainillaJS Proyect for Onready test

 This project is made with vainillaJS in NodeJS to run easily.